montreal91/deadly-duck/roadmap.md

 7. Trainers' contracts;
 8. Trade rules;
 9. Farm clubs;
+10. Manager contracts;
-10. Trophies (Regular season, playoffs, regular season MVP, playoffs MVP, best server, best serve breaker, etc) with full history lookup;
+11. Trophies (Regular season, playoffs, regular season MVP, playoffs MVP, best server, best serve breaker, etc) with full history lookup;
-11. "Quests engine";
+12. "Quests engine";

 ### Good Ideas
 1. Utilise SQLite to save data;
 2. Multiple leagues (France/Britain/USA);
 12. Backpack-problem-based cyber-augmentations; (if set in Cyberpunk 2077 universe, cyber-psychosis);

+## Steam Release
+### Must-Haves
+1. Functional UI;
+2. Beautiful UI;
+3. Soundtrack (and/or integration with Spotify);
+4. Strong story-telling;
+5. Modding and functional in-game tools mod management;

 ## Gaps
-* What is the timeline for completing the must-have features for both the console and Kivy app publications?
+* _What is the timeline for completing the must-have features for both the console and Kivy app publications?_
+  * Who knows?
+Step by step I'll make my game somewhat interesting.
-* What specific improvements are planned for the game balance and name generation?
+* _What specific improvements are planned for the game balance and name generation?_
+  * Speaking of name generation, I'll split names and surnames into groups based on ethnicity.
+    The generator will pick ethnicity first and then pick random names and surnames.
+  * Speaking of game balance, I don't know.
+Maybe, it's a good idea to freeze the feature set first and do balancing later.
 * _How will the utilization of SQLite for data storage be implemented in the Kivy app?_
   * This doesn't matter because the Kivy app will be just a client, the same as the console application.